jonasbn/til/github_actions/use_spellcheck.md

 `grep -v -e '^!!!Spelling check failed!!!'`

 Suppresses the message emitted when a spelling check fails.

-`grep -v -e '^Spelling check passed :)'`

-Suppresses the message emitted when a spelling check passes.

 Do note that if you use PySpelling's verbosity flags, more output will be emitted and additional suppressions will have to be put in place.